tribeiro91/pix-tutorial/como-configurar-chave-pix.md

 When the process completes, you can use the configured key to transfer the funds.

-*NOTE:* The SMais application only configure Pix key values not used yet in any payment institution.
-If the key already exist, the application does not complete the process and shows the message "Pix key value is already used in other payment institution".
+*NOTE:* The SMais application only configure Pix key values not used yet in any payment service.
+If the key already exists, the application does not complete the process and shows the message "Pix key value is already used in other payment institution".